George W. Gage (baseball)

-George W. Gage (March 9, 1812 – September 24, 1875) was an American baseball executive businessman, and politician who served as president of the Chicago White Stockings from 1872 to 1875.
+George W. Gage (March 9, 1812 – September 24, 1875) was an American businessman, baseball executive, and politician who served as president of the Chicago White Stockings from 1872 to 1875.
 He ran unsuccessfully for mayor of Chicago in 1869 as the Republican nominee and served as a member of the South Parks Commission.
 After he died in 1875, the city named a park after him, making him the namesake of Gage Park and the Chicago community of the same name.

+Gage's brother, David Allen Gage, was his business partner.

 Early life

 Gage was born in Pelham, New Hampshire on March 9, 1812.
 He received a common school education.

 Business career

 Gage started his career as a machinist in Lowell, Massachusetts.
 He began working in the hotel business in Methuen, Massachusetts, going to work in series of hotels in different parts of Massachusetts.
 He worked in the Merrimack House in Lowell, before moving on to Wild's Hotel in Boston.
 He then became the proprietor of the City Hotel in that city, being well regarded in that role.

 Gage moved to Chicago in 1853.
-In 1853, the Gage brothers acquired the lease of the Tremont House.
-They brothers the Tremont House the most popular hotel in the city.
+In 1853, the Gage brothers (Gage and his brother, David Allen Gage) acquired the lease of the Tremont House.
+The brothers operated the Tremont House the most popular hotel in the city.
 Together the brothers became prominent Chicago businessmen after running the Tremont House hotel and investing heavily in real estate.

+In 1855, the Gage brothers were joined in their business partnership by John B. Drake.
+In 1862, David A. Gage left the partnership, and the firm was renamed "Gage & Drake".

-After his success with the Tremont House, Gage began to also operate the equally-famous Sherman House Hotel, doing so until the Great Chicago Fire of 1871.
+After success with the Tremont House, Gage began to also operate the equally-famous Sherman House Hotel, doing so until the Great Chicago Fire of 1871.